vcsjones/AzureSignTool/README.md

 * `--quiet` [short: `-q`, required: no]: Do not print output to the log.
 This parameter does not accept a value and cannot be combine with the `--verbose` option.
 The exit code of the process can be used to determine success or failure of the sign operation.

+* `--coninue-on-error` [short: `-coe, required: no]: If multiple files to sign are specified, this flag will cause the signing process to move on to the next file when signing fails.
+This flag modifies the exit code of the program.
+See the Exit Codes section for more information.

+* `--input-file-list` [short: `-ifl`, required: no]: Specifies a path to a text file which contains a list of files to sign, with one file per-line in the text file.
+If this parameter is specified, it is combined with files directly specified on the command line.
+The distinct result of the two options is signed.

 ### Advanced

 * `--page-hashing` [short: `-ph`, required: no]: Causes the Authenticode signing process to generate hashes of pages for verifying when